samsung

 I like the selfies from this phone too.
 The color tone isn’t the most consistent, like sometimes there's a yellow tint, sometimes there’s a pinkish tint, but quality-wise, I won’t complain much.

-Likewise with the videos, at 4k resolution, the main camera brings out decent videos.
+Likewise, at 4k resolution, the main camera produces decent videos.
 There is a slight movement wobble while you are in motion, but still, videos come out quite well.
 Obviously, we can’t expect much from the 8MP ultra-wide lens; it can only shoot at 1080p, and the results are just average.

 Even the selfie videos are capped at 1080p 60 fps.
-The colors and all are good, as you can see, but if you are someone who makes vlogs or reels, you definitely won't be happy with the resolution and sharpness.
+The colors and overall look are good, but if you make vlogs or reels, you definitely won't be happy with the resolution and sharpness.

 Poco F8 Pro Review Pros and Cons